SP-84/CosmOS/README.md

 # Licensing

-This project is licensed under the terms of the GPLv2.
+This project is licensed under the terms of the Do What The Fuck You Want Public License (WTFPL) v2.
 You can find a copy of the license in the LICENSE file.
+The Linux kernel is licensed under the terms of the GPLv2 license.
+You can find a copy of the license in the GPLv2 file.